ajayrc/sigupformangular/README.md

 ## Features:
 * Autofocus on first name field on page load, saving user click/tabs
 * Fully keyboard accessible, user friendly and themed using Material
+* Used Environment variables
+* Password, when contained first or last name shows error at field level, rather form level
+* Submit disabled till entire form is valid
+* Email validation is done asynchronously using 3rd party service
 * Mobile friendly using Bootstrap
 * Used boilerplate where possible to save time
-* Password, when contained first or last name shows error at field level, rather form level
-* Submit disabled till entire form is valid
 * Code formatted using Prettier, so may not please all eyes

 ## Todo: (not done deliberately to avoid scope creep)
 * maxlength="100" in form - the value for max length should match that of allowed limit by api/db/business rule - hence may be obtained from iniatial api call on page load
+* Signup/Login can be preloaded lazy modules.
+Also, They have to be prerequisit of User Profile and hence work along with an Augh Guard (CanActivate service)
 * i18n - get language specific labels from CMS/properties
 * Security - dont allow special characters in fiels like names
 * Middleware - use middleware/backend-for-frontend for features like api calls